marciogualtieri/About/README.md

 ## Data Science

 I have completed a number of courses from [Coursera](https://www.coursera.org/) and [EdX](https://www.edx.org/) on the subjects of machine learning, statistics and data analytics (using tools such as Spark, R and Python).
 You will find a list of my certified courses on my [LinkedIn profile](https://www.linkedin.com/in/marcio-gualtieri-999773b).
-Among my accomplishments are [Coursera/Johns Hopkins' Data Science Specialization](https://www.coursera.org/account/accomplishments/specialization/SKBCZ6YMG6BX), as well as [Coursera's Functional Programming with Scala Specialization](https://www.coursera.org/account/accomplishments/specialization/H85A8DT3LHDB) (which includes a Spark/Scala course).
+Among my accomplishments are [Coursera/Johns Hopkins' Data Science Specialization](https://www.coursera.org/account/accomplishments/specialization/SKBCZ6YMG6BX), as well as [Coursera's Functional Programming in Scala Specialization](https://www.coursera.org/account/accomplishments/specialization/H85A8DT3LHDB) (which includes a Spark/Scala course).

 Follow samples of my work that represent some of my data science skills: